Cra1g01/nvim/README.md

 Alternatively, clone my [.files](https://github.com/Cra1g01/.files) repo (recursively) and stow the files.

 ## Plugins
-Packer is used to manage plugins.
+Lazy.nvim is used to manage plugins.

-To install the plugins:
-- Open `nvim/lua/craig/packer.lua` and source with `:so`
-- Run `:PackerSync`
+Plugins should install automatically.

-See [packer.nvim](https://github.com/wbthomason/packer.nvim) for more info.
+See [lazy.nvim](https://github.com/folke/lazy.nvim) for more info.

 ## LSPs
 Mason manages LSPs, Linters, Formatters, etc.

 lsp-zero is used for LSP integration.

-rust_analyzer and tsserver are installed by default.
+lua_ls, pyright, rust_analyzer and tsserver are installed by default.

 See [mason.nvim](https://github.com/williamboman/mason.nvim) for more info.